michaelsigamani-odyn/cross-oem-mooncake-finetuning/README.md

 - AMD: ROCm AMD SMI Python bindings

 For NVIDIA, sample NVML counters at a fixed interval and integrate power over time for energy.
 For AMD, use AMD SMI equivalents; API field names can differ between ROCm versions and should be verified on the target environment.

-## Things I was thinking to do.
-Give me suggestions if you feel like.
-Thanks.

-- Add a two-node A100 data-parallel stage for direct comparison with sequential resume.
-- Add disaggregated prefill/inference profiling.
-- Add structured profiling flows (including planned Vidur-based inference analysis).